Durham 101-200

 his wife Dame Sarah Caroline James and noted as the Seller.
 Others include

-names of Cruickshanks, Carr, Clayton, Herdman, and France with some denoted
+names of Cruickshanks, Carr, Clayton, Herdman, and France with some denoted as Builders and

-as Builders and Contractors.
-Nicely penned with fancyt printed vignette, blue
+Contractors.
+Nicely penned with fancyt printed

-signatures as well.
-Very Good condition, measures 28 x 21.5". |
+verso with many signatures as well.
+Very Good condition, measures 28 x

 James |